 Steelhead Fly Fishing & Flies: Plate 1

-Plate 1 from Steelhead Fly Fishing & Flies (1976) showing steelhead wet flies tied by Harry Lemire and presented here as a historical reference image.
+Plate 1 from Steelhead Fly Fishing & Flies (1976), presented here as a historical reference image.
 Viewing note: This plate contains many small fly images and labels.
 On mobile, pinch to zoom for a closer view.
-On desktop, you can usually right-click the image and open or save it for a larger view.
+On desktop, right-click the image and open it in a new tab or save it for a larger view.

 Steelhead Fly Fishing & Flies - Plate 1